sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

 If the payment intent was created with `:action/stripe-create-payment-intent` (a card payment), a preauthorization is placed on the card.
-The payment then can be captured in full by using `:action/stripe-capture-payment-intent` or the preauthorization can be released by using `:action/stripe-refund-payment`.
+The payment then can be captured in full by using `:action/stripe-capture-payment-intent` within 7 days of creating the payment intent, or the preauthorization can be released by using `:action/stripe-refund-payment`.

 **IMPORTANT** On the other hand, payments with synchronous push payment methods (created with `:action/stripe-create-payment-intent-push`) are